Amo95/places-api/README.md

     </a>
 </p>

-Building a comprehensive API for restaurants, hotels, and schools in a specific location.
+Building a comprehensive API for places.
 Data is stored in a database, and endpoints are exposed using Spring Boot.
 Explore a unified solution for accessing information about local establishments effortlessly.